jojomanman/transcribo/README.md

 *   Live audio transcription from the browser microphone.
 *   Uses Deepgram's Nova-3 model by default.
 *   Client-side fetching of the Deepgram API key via a simple server-side API route.
-*   Basic UI to start/stop listening and display transcripts.
+*   Basic UI to start/stop listening.
+*   Differentiated display for interim (real-time, lighter font) and final (confirmed) transcripts.

 ## Project Structure